r-neal-kelly/nkr/STYLE.md

 # Style Guidelines
-This is a work in progress as it's incomplete and some guidelines may change over time with the expectation that the code-base will need to be updated in order to remain consistent.
+This is a work in progress as it's incomplete and some guidelines may change over time, however consistent code is an ever-present goal.

-### Naming
+### Names
 __________

-Snake case is used for all names and uppercase characters are currently to be avoided.
+Snake case is used for all names.
+Uppercase characters are currently completely avoided.
 Names are intended to follow natural grammars such that they are more easily discerned when trying to understand any particular piece of code.
-Thus short names, especially single character names, are usually unacceptable (with a major exception).
-Descriptive names are the key to understanding the code, however postfix notation is sometimes employed to indicate differences between types of objects.
+Thus short names, especially single character names, are usually unacceptable (with some exceptions).
+Descriptive names are the key to understanding code, however short postfix notation is sometimes employed to indicate differences between types of objects.

 - Namespaces have no postfix.
-They are exceptional because this is the only label where short names are encouraged although not required:
+They are exceptional in that they are the only labels where short names are encouraged, although not required:

     ```cpp
     namespace nkr {